johnnolan/johnnolan.dev/src/hcta/articles/ams-three-architecture.md

 I come from a Agile Technical Architecture background.
 This means operating in a servant role for teams rather than top down.

-In this role, your responsibilities are
+In this role, your responsibilities are:

 - Enabling people to make decisions
 - Empathy and support for people when things go wrong